gt4cap/extraction/howtodias.md

 Change all permissions from ```trust``` to ```md5```, except the local ones.
 Network connection already set to '\*' in ```postgresql.conf```.

-Exit the container and commit to an updated image (so as to not loose the updates).
+The changes to the (running) container have to be committed to an updated image (so as to not loose the updates).

 On the host VM, the following sequence will:
 - list the running containers (```mdillon/postgis``` is in daemon mode)